Malton, Mississauga: Airport and transportation

 In addition to the airport, Malton has great importance as a transportation link between Toronto and its suburbs to the west, particularly Brampton and the other parts of Mississauga.
 Among other things, the tiny neighbourhood borders the airport, Brampton, Vaughan and Etobicoke.
 As such, it is very strategically placed and important to the flow of people and goods throughout the Greater Toronto Area.

 Police

 Law enforcement in Malton is provided by the Peel Regional Police.

 There is a police buildings in the local mall.

 Demographics

-The post-war period saw waves of Italian and Polish immigrants settle in Malton, while the 1970s and 80s saw this shift to the South Asian and Caribbean population, who continue to make up the predominant demographic in Malton today.
+The post-war period saw waves of Italian and Polish immigrants settle in Malton, while the 1970s and 1980s saw this shift to the South Asian, West African, and Caribbean population, who continue to make up the predominant demographic in Malton today.

 Malton's proximity to Pearson International Airport, originally Malton Airport, is often cited as part of the reason it has become a popular initial place of settlement for immigrants, contributing to the tremendous population growth that has occurred from the 1950s onward.